YINI-lang/YINI-spec/YINI-Specification.md

 Exactly which control characters see more in section 3.2, "Whitespace and Indentation".

-**Sections:** YINI files support sections, which group related members.
+**Sections:** YINI files support sections, which groups related members.
 A section begins with a section header, marked by one of the allowed characters (commonly `^`), and then at least one space or tab, followed by the section name.
 Before a section header there may exist indentation and spacing for human readability.

 **Example of a section:**
 ```yini